koding/multiconfig/README.md

 ## Usage and Examples

-Lets define and struct that defines our configuration
+Lets define a struct that describes our configuration

 ```go
 type Server struct {